GregSutcliffe/puppet-preseedproxy/README.md

 It also relies on Foreman's _spoof_ feature to return the unattended data.
-Since the client does not talk to Foreman directly, the proxy looks up the IP address configured with the client, and uses that to get the spoof=<ip> URL.
+Since the client does not talk to Foreman directly, the proxy looks up the IP address configured with the client, and uses that to get the `spoof=<ip>` URL.

 # Extra features

-This proxy was developed partly because we didn;t want to expose out Foreman instance to the public Internet.
+This proxy was developed partly because we didn't want to expose our Foreman instance to the public Internet.
 The proxy transparently rewrites the URLs in your preseed, so URLS like